sourcegraph/about/handbook/engineering/code-intelligence/goals.md

 1. 🔄 Sourcegraph Cloud has up-to-date precise code intelligence for 5 C++ repositories.
     - 🔄 Improve stability and observability in lsif-clang
     - 🔄 Improve stability and observability in the code intel executor (for auto-indexing)

+1. Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories that use cmake as a build system.
-    - Auto-detect common C++ project configurations and enable auto-indexing for C++ projects on Sourcegraph Cloud
+    - Auto-detect common cmake project configurations in the auto-indexer
-    - Fix broken auto-index configurations for high-profile projects
+    - Auto-index 5 repositoires on Sourcegraph Cloud that use cmake as a build system

-1. Sourcegraph Cloud has up-to-date precise code intelligence for 5 C++ repositories that use Bazel as a build system.
+1. Sourcegraph Cloud has up-to-date precise code intelligence for C++ repositories that use Bazel as a build system.
-    - Support automatic indexing of Bazel projects
+    - Support Bazel projects in lsif-clang
+    - Auto-detect common Bazel project configurations in the auto-indexer
+    - Auto-index 5 repositoires on Sourcegraph Cloud that use Bazel as a build system

-1. Sourcegraph Cloud has up-to-date precise code intelligence for 5 C++ repositories exceeding 1mil LOC.
+1. Sourcegraph Cloud has up-to-date precise code intelligence for 5 C++ repositories exceeding 1mil SLOC.
+    - Reduce lsif-clang memory usage
+    - Auto-index 5 repositories on Sourcegraph Cloud exceeding 1mil SLOC

 1. Sourcegraph Cloud has up-to-date precise code intelligence for 5 C++ repositories _with some other property_.